lblod/delta-consumer/README.md

 ```

 Once a match is identified, the delta triple values are bound to the respective variables, and the `INSERT` or `DELETE` query is executed against the target graph on the triplestore.

+For `DELETE` queries, the subject, predicate, and object of the delta triple are bound to the respective variables in the `WHERE` clause.
+The `CONSTRUCT` template is translated to a `DELETE` clause, and the resulting triples are deleted from the target graph.

+For `INSERT` queries, only the subject of the delta triple is bound to the respective variable in the `WHERE` clause.
+The `CONSTRUCT` template is translated to an `INSERT` clause, and the resulting triples are inserted into the target graph.

 #### Avoiding Unintended Deletes